 The Nigerian state of Akwa Ibom is reportedly completing an MRO facility started some years ago, which should be completed in the next two years.

-Other operators reportedly considering investing in MRO facilities include Med-View Airline (Kano), Arik Air (W3, Lagos), JedAir (Lagos), Caverton Helicopters (CJR, Lagos), and Dana Air (9J, Lagos), the latter already completing A-checks but looking to acquire land from the Federal Airports Authority of Nigeria (FAAN) to establish a facility for C-checks, according to the chief operating officer, Obi Mbanuzo.
+Other operators reportedly considering investing in MRO facilities include Med-View Airline (Kano), Arik Air (W3, Lagos), JedAir (Lagos), Caverton Helicopters (CJR, Lagos), and Dana Air (DAN, Lagos), the latter already completing A-checks but looking to acquire land from the Federal Airports Authority of Nigeria (FAAN) to establish a facility for C-checks, according to the chief operating officer, Obi Mbanuzo.

 Editorial Comment: Clarifying that E145s are used on domestic and regional routes. - 15Apr2021 - 05:54 UTC